-The Management Committee shall direct through INTERCARGO’s Secretariat, the keeping of accounts so that the Executive Committee and the Annual General Meeting will receive a Profit and Loss Account and Balance Sheet.
-Such accounts will be prepared by the Secretariat and will be audited by an external Auditor duly appointed at the Annual General Meeting.
-The financial affairs of INTERCARGO between Annual General Meetings shall be overseen by the Management Committee which will receive a statement of the financial status monthly in arrears from the Secretariat, recording all income and expenses from the previous month.
+The Management Committee shall ensure through the INTERCARGO’s Secretariat, the keeping of accounts so that the Executive Committee and the Annual General Meeting will receive an Income and Expenditure Account and Balance Sheet.
+Such accounts will be prepared by the accountants appointed at the Annual General Meeting.
+The financial affairs of INTERCARGO between Annual General Meetings shall be overseen by the Management Committee which will receive a statement by the Secretary General of the financial status monthly in arrears, recording all income and expenses of the previous month.

 3.2 Annual Fees

-Annual Membership fees for the next Calendar Year shall be proposed by the Management Committee to the Executive Committee for approval at the Annual General Meeting.
+Annual Membership fees for the next Calendar Year shall be proposed by the Management Committee to the Executive Committee for initial approval and at the Annual General Meeting for final approval.

-Annual fees become due for payment 30 days after receipt of the relevant invoice.
+Annual fees become due for payment by each Member 30 days after receipt of the relevant invoice.

 For any new Member, the applicable fees will be calculated pro-rata to the period of Membership in that year.